 Professor and Patrick Clendenen Chair in Women’s and Gender History at American University in Washington, DC, Pamela Nadell won AU’s Scholar/Teacher of the Year award in 2007.
 An acclaimed teacher, her courses include Antisemitism: Enduring Hatred, Holocaust, and American Jewish History.
-C-SPAN Lectures in History recorded her lecture on Antisemitism between World War I and World War II.

 A popular lecturer on American Jewish life, she has riveted audiences from New York’s Streicker Center to Los Angeles’ American Jewish University, from Columbia University to UCLA, and has lectured abroad at universities in England, France, Germany, Hungary, and Israel.